k-tokitoh/vendra/README.md

 $ vendra help
 Commands:
-  vendra help [COMMAND]      # Describe available commands or one specific command vendra insert CACHE_VALUE  # Insert a coin or a bill.
+  vendra help [COMMAND]      # Describe available commands or one specific command vendra insert CASH_VALUE  # Insert a coin or a bill.
 ```

 ## Development